mernaAlghannam/mernaAlghannam/README.md

 Hi there 👋 <br>
-My name is Merna Alghannam and I grew up in a small town in my home country.
-I never really imagined to be where I am right today. ✨👩 💻
+My name is Merna Alghannam.
+I moved from a small town in my home country to United States in 2019, and I never really imagined to be where I am right today. ✨👩 💻
 <br><br><br> At Boston University, I am majoring in computer science with a minor in mathematics and sociology.
 I am also a former SWE intern @ Snapchat, where I work on a lens recommender system.

 Currently Working On 🚀